fedidat/HexoSite/source/_posts/30-xps-boot.md

 permalink: xps-boot
 ---

-On Friday I updated my BIOS because I had been having some audio issues accross my operating systems.
+On Friday I updated my BIOS because I had been having some audio issues across my operating systems.

 This turned out to be a slight mistake because I had not made any backup of my BIOS settings.
 It took me a while to realize that this was the problem.